conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 2022, 01 Januari (Jumatatu)
 ```

-By this point it is now not feasible to handle both the development of the product, as well as the support.
+By this point, it is no longer feasible to handle both product development and support.
 You need to invest in a support team.

 You also need to invest in tooling to support the team.
 So at the very least:

 * Ticketing system - to track complaints from receipt to resolution
-* Online forum - to serve as a knowledge base and also place for peer support
+* Online forum - to serve as a knowledge base and also a place for peer support
-* Alternative support channels, like chat, integrated into the ticketing system.
+* Alternative support channels, like chat, are integrated into the ticketing system.

-In addition the amounts of money coming in require proper records and book-keeping.
+In addition, the amounts of money coming in require proper records and bookkeeping.

-At this point your small project now requires an actual physical presence, with associated costs - rent, operations, power, water, staff, etc.
+At this point, your small project now requires an actual physical presence, with associated costs - rent, operations, power, water, staff, etc.

-One day you get this message from your support team.
+One day, you get this message from your support team.

 > "Hello.
 >
 > We are having a strange issue with the function.
 Some customers are reporting a problem with 29 Feb 2020.
-Aside from the fact that it is a leap year, we don't know why some customers report an error and others it works OK."
+Aside from the fact that it is a leap year, we don't know why some customers report an error, and others report that it works OK."

-After a week of calling customers and emails, you isolate the problem.
+After a week of calling customers and sending emails, you isolate the problem.

 | Version        | Customers      |
 |----------------|----------------|